How do die-cut components dampen noise and vibration? | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 The solution helped to reduce vibration, but the mechanical fasteners created a rigid bond that was susceptible to cracking or breaking.

-Recently, engineers turned to a different method in the effort to address the problem of vibration at the source: vibration isolation.
+Recently, engineers turned to a different method to address the problem of vibration at the source: vibration isolation.
 Where isolation isn’t an option, manufacturers can use noise and vibration dampeners.
 These dampeners absorb the noise and disperse it throughout the surface – reducing strain, tension, and vibration.

 By using the right noise-canceling solutions, engineers can improve the device’s quality and the user experience.
-Replacing mechanical fasteners, solutions like acoustic foams, tapes, and adhesives give us a wide range of acoustic control options, combining high resiliency and shock absorption.
+Replacing mechanical fasteners, and solutions like acoustic foams, tapes, and adhesives gives us a wide range of acoustic control options, combining high resiliency and shock absorption.

 Examples of die-cut components for noise and vibration damping